WhiteN9/flashcard-app-react-project/README.md

 The useEffect() hooks have the appropriate dependencies listed in the dependency array.
 State is "lifted up" to the parent component where appropriate.

+#To-Do: connect with a database server to be interactive and save flashcard